With the economy tanking and unemployment skyrocketing, where are the green jobs?

-Top 10 green jobs
+Top 10 green jobs (adapted from this Fast Company article)

 - Farmer — America has only 2 million farmers, and their average age is 55.
 Since sustainable agriculture requires small-scale, local, organic methods rather than petroleum-based machines and fertilizers, there is a huge need for more farmers and related workers such as urban gardeners, farmers market and CSA coordinators, and artisanal cheesemakers.